 You can ask the person if they are willing to meet with you to discuss the program whenever you visit.
 Some schools even set up individual visits, and will ask if there is a specific professor you’d like to meet with.
 When such questions arise, they are very easy to answer if you have already done your research!

 If you are not visiting the specific program, you could simply send the person of interest a short email displaying your similar interests.
 You can ask whether you will have the opportunity to learn more about the specific topics in courses or clinic if you were to attend their program.

 You can also find out the chances that specific professors will have Research Assistant openings in their lab at the time you would be attending their program.
 This topic brings us to another important question…

-4. What Kind of Financial Aid Are You Seeking?
+4. What Kind of Financial Aid Are You Seeking in Grad School?

 Financial aid is a necessity for many students.
 A big downfall of some programs is that they simply don’t offer it, and some only offer certain forms of financial aid.
 For example, some programs offer scholarships students must apply to.
 Other programs instead offer opportunities such as Teaching Assistantships and Research Assistantships.

 If you are seeking scholarships, it is important to find out what scholarships your department offers.
 Not all departments offer scholarships to first-year graduate students who didn’t come from their undergraduate program.
 Schools will do this because even though your transcript says you have great academic abilities, your work ethic may be a different story.
 The program may wish to get to know you as a student before dishing out the cash.